 In research performed at the University of Wisconsin‐Madison, at that time only a few dehydrators on the market would maintain the necessary temperature of 145° – 155°F. The Nesco Gardenmaster and the Excalibur.

 Nesco FD-1040 Gardenmaster – MADE IN USA

 Each of these units contain a large heating element, they have strong air flow, and adjustable temperature settings.

 Drying meat at a temperature below 145°F will produce a product that looks done before it is heated enough to destroy pathogens, and before it has lost enough moisture to be shelf-stable.

-While dehydrating meat for a sufficient length of time at a temperature of 145° – 155°F may produce safe results, as a safety precaution use one of the following methods to dehydrate your meat:
+While dehydrating meat for a sufficient length of time, or a jerky dehydrator temp of 145° – 155°F may produce safe results, as a safety precaution use one of the following methods to dehydrate your meat:

 Method 1: Dehydrate, then Oven Heat

 Dry for 6 hours (or more depending on desired dryness) and remove jerky from the dehydrator.
-Place dried strips on a baking sheet.
+For an added measure of safety, place dried strips on a baking sheet.
 Heat in a pre-heated 275°F oven for 10 minutes, which should bring the internal temperature of the meat strips to at least 160°F. Strips thicker than 1/4″ (when raw) may require longer to reach 160°F. Remove the oven-heated meat from the oven, cool to room temperature, and package.